Manta Ray Diving in Yap

 The Mantas approach, more often than not two or three at a time, and hover at the cleaning station.
 The Cleaning Wrasse get into the action and nibble away at parasites in the gills and on the skin, getting a free meal while the Manta gets rid of uninvited and irritating guests.

 The Mantas will be as close as a few feet from the divers, and the action often goes on for quite some time.
-The shallow depth and the divers remaining stationary at the cleaning station allows for extended dive times, a typical dive can last for 45 minutes with several Mantas or groups of Mantas being "serviced" at arms length!
+The shallow depth and the divers remaining stationary at the cleaning station allows for extended dive times, a typical dive can last 55 to 75 minutes with several Mantas or groups of Mantas being "serviced" at arms length - cleaning station encounters are outstanding for photography.
 This is an experience that cannot be put in words.

 Some simple rules for the dives: